JeremyRand/namecoin.org/docs/faq/index.md

 TLS certificates issued by Let's Encrypt will work in most TLS clients (without security warnings) without any changes from defaults.
 In contrast, Namecoin TLS certificates will only work (without security warnings) if Namecoin is installed.

+### How does Namecoin compare to DANE?

+* Both Namecoin and DANE protect from MITM and censorship attacks by public certificate authorities.
+* Both Namecoin and DANE protect from MITM attacks by DNS resolvers.
+* Namecoin additionally protects from MITM and censorship attacks by DNS registrars, DNS registries, and the ICANN root.
+* In terms of compatibility with commonly-used TLS client software, Namecoin's advantages over DANE are similar to Namecoin's advantages over [Handshake](#how-does-namecoin-compare-to-handshake).

+### How does Namecoin compare to Certificate Transparency (CT)?

+* CT makes misissued certificates detectable after-the-fact, but does not prevent them from being accepted by TLS clients.
+In contrast, Namecoin prevents misissued certificates from being accepted by TLS clients in the first place.
+* CT does not protect against censorship attacks by public certificate authorities; Namecoin does.

 ### How does Namecoin's Encaya TLS compare to Let's DANE?

 In short, Namecoin's Encaya design optimizes for minimal attack surface and maximal scalability, while Let's DANE optimizes for maximal compatibility.
 For more details, see this comparison table: